Geopolitics: France

+Montesquieu and climate theory

 French geopolitical doctrines broadly opposed to German Geopolitik and reject the idea of a fixed geography.
 French geography is focused on the evolution of polymorphic territories being the result of mankind's actions.
 It also relies on the consideration of long time periods through a refusal to take specific events into account.
 This method has been theorized by Professor Lacoste according to three principles: Representation; Diachronie; and Diatopie.

 In The Spirit of the Laws, Montesquieu outlined the view that man and societies are influenced by climate.
 He believed that hotter climates create hot-tempered people and colder climates aloof people, whereas the mild climate of France is ideal for political systems.
 Considered one of the founders of French geopolitics, Élisée Reclus, is the author of a book considered a reference in modern geography (Nouvelle Géographie universelle).
 Alike Ratzel, he considers geography through a global vision.
 However, in complete opposition to Ratzel's vision, Reclus considers geography not to be unchanging; it is supposed to evolve commensurately to the development of human society.
 His marginal political views resulted in his rejection by academia.

+Ancel, Braudel, and the rejection of determinism

 French geographer and geopolitician Jacques Ancel (1879–1936) is considered to be the first theoretician of geopolitics in France, and gave a notable series of lectures at the European Center of the Carnegie Endowment for International Peace in Paris and published Géopolitique in 1936.
 Like Reclus, Ancel rejects German determinist views on geopolitics (including Haushofer's doctrines).

 Braudel's broad view used insights from other social sciences, employed the concept of the longue durée, and downplayed the importance of specific events.
 This method was inspired by the French geographer Paul Vidal de la Blache (who in turn was influenced by German thought, particularly that of Friedrich Ratzel whom he had met in Germany).
 Braudel's method was to analyse the interdependence between individuals and their environment.
 Vidalian geopolitics is based on varied forms of cartography and on possibilism (founded on a societal approach of geography—i.e. on the principle of spaces polymorphic faces depending from many factors among them mankind, culture, and ideas) as opposed to determinism.